Skip to main content

 Restore backup

-To restore a backup from that list, run the restore command and pass the corresponding backup-id:
+To restore a backup from that list, run the restore command and pass the parameter corresponding to the backup type.

 juju run postgresql-k8s/leader restore backup-id=YYYY-MM-DDTHH:MM:SSZ